giantswarm/releases/aws/v9.0.8/README.md

 **If you are upgrading from 9.0.7, upgrading to this release will not roll your nodes.
 It will only update the apps.**

 This release updates NGINX Ingress Controller to the latest upstream release.
-Most importantly update includes a fix for the regression introduced in the previous upstream release related to `use-regex` and `rewrite` annotations.
+Most importantly, it includes a fix for a regression introduced in the previous upstream release related to `use-regex` and `rewrite` annotations.

 **Note to SEs when upgrading from 8.5.0 or 9.0.0:** Existing customer automation or processes that manage the configuration of coredns, nginx-ingress-controller, or cluster-autoscaler must be modified in order to work with the changed location and format of the *-user-values configmaps.
 Please see our docs on [Giant Swarm Release Versions: Versions that use the App Platform](https://docs.giantswarm.io/reference/release-versions/#versions-that-use-the-app-platform) for more details.